Morassutti family

-The Morassutti family is an Italian family, originally from Friuli Venezia Giula, that has been active in the wholesaler and retail hardware trade since the early nineteenth century.
-They are mostly known for having started one of the few distribution chain of hardware and household articles during the thirties of the twentieth century.
+The Morassutti family is an Italian family, originally from Friuli-Venezia Giulia, that has been active in the wholesaler and retail hardware trade since the early nineteenth century.
+They are mostly known for having started one of the few distribution chain of hardware and household articles during the 1930s.

 Overview

 The Morassutti family, active first in the trade of hardware and wood, then in the field of household objects constituted in Italy during the 20th century an innovative sales systems: both with the use of catalogs and service to the retailer as well as by proposing modern techniques of self-service and atypical franchising.
 The Paolo Morassutti company became a point of reference for the Italian hardware market and it retraced the growth hubs already experienced by the American wholesale trade.
 Their commercial strategy was characterized by product specialization, differentation in pricing policies according to the different geographical areas of Italy, retail stores chain and by transferring know-how of sales and management to retail customers, such as the use of stock management as well as a propensity for innovative marketing.